 According to the New York State Department of Financial Services, a payday loan is “a relatively small, high-cost loan, typically due in two weeks and made with a borrower’s post-dated check or access to the borrower’s bank account as collateral”.
 Typically, payday loans feature:

 - Full payment due by your next paycheck.

 - Triple-digit Annual Percentage Rate (APR) ranging from 100% to over 1000%.

 - Fees ranging from $30 to $120 (charged each time the loan is extended).

 - Finance charges per $100 borrowed ranging from $15 to $30 or as high as $50.

 - Marketing promises such as Quick Cash, Fast Cash, Bad Credit OK and/or Get Your Money Now.
 If a loan is advertised this way…BEWARE!

 Borrowers who cannot afford to repay these loans within two weeks are usually forced to extend the loan and are charged additional interest and fees.
 Fees and interest are added to the loan total each time it is extended; therefore, the total amount due increases exponentially, making it even more difficult to pay back.
 An initial loan of $500 can end up costing the borrower $1,000 or more!

-Sources estimate that 12 million Americans turn to payday loans each year.
+It is estimated that 12 million Americans turn to payday loans each year.
 Payday loans are never a way to overcome financial hardships; in fact, they will likely make your situation much worse.
 In addition to the predatory high rates and fees, borrowing from an unknown online organization can both jeopardize your financial situation and put you at serious risk for fraud and identity theft.
 There are better options!
 If you are considering a loan, talk with an AmeriCU representative, read our information on taking control of debt, seek guidance from a reputable consumer credit counseling organization, or seek other reliable funding sources.
 (Need tips on shopping for a loan?)

 Already Have Payday Loan Debt?